fredfeng/CS162/sections/sec01/README.md

 #
 ```

-Then, you can proceed to the next stage, installing [`utop`](https://opam.ocaml.org/blog/about-utop/).

 ### Step 3.
 Installing `dune` and `utop`.

 `dune` is a build system for OCaml.
 It is similar to `make` but is more suitable for OCaml projects. `utop` is an enhanced OCaml interpreter with features like autocompletion.
-`utop` is is an enhanced OCaml interpreter with features like autocompletion.
 Install them using

 ```
 opam install dune utop